WRITE A POEM!

 Writing By Heart

 Join me for a five-part poetry writing journey

 exploring the juicy & poetic power of being a woman

 through the lens of the four elements.

-We’ll write about our connection with water, earth, fire and air.
+Write about your connection with water, earth, fire and air.

-Discover how the elements inform and empower us,
+Discover how the elements inform and empower you.

 Starts September 16th, 2020

 No experience necessary, just a willingness to dive deep and discover your own treasure!

 If your body could speak, what would it say?